sepsis-omics/tutorials/docs/modules/dge/index.md

 Output:

-- there is one output file: a <fn>bams to DGE count matrix</fn>.
+- There is one output file: <fn>bams to DGE count matrix</fn>.
 - Click on the eye icon to see this file.

 ![counts file](images/image09.png)

 - Each row is a gene (or feature) and each column is a sample, with counts against each gene.
 - Have a look at how the counts vary between samples, per gene.
-- We can't just compare the counts directly; all need to be normalized before comparison, and this will be done as part of the DGE analysis in the next step.
+- We can't just compare the counts directly; they need to be normalized before comparison, and this will be done as part of the DGE analysis in the next step.
-- Click on the file icon underneath the file (in the history pane) to download it to your computer for use later on in this tutorial.
+- Click on the file icon underneath the counts file (in the history pane) to download it to your computer for use later on in this tutorial.

 ## DGE in Degust